[GUEST POST] Successfully Manage Your Event Attendee List: 6 Components

 - What your attendees had to say.
 Don’t forget to survey your guests or find another way to speak to them regarding their experiences.
 Many of them will be happy to provide feedback that can help you improve your next event.

 A great event is a surefire way to promote constituent engagement by interacting with your supporters and acknowledging their individual importance to the success of your organization.
 Learning more about your attendees and saving this information for future use is key to building lasting relationships with the supporters that keep your organization doing good work.

 When you gather plenty of information on your attendees and use your event registration and management software to organize and understand this data, your attendee list becomes easy to manage.
 This list is also a source of highly important information that can help your organization strengthen relationships with current and new supporters.

-By Jake Fabbri, Vice President of Marketing, Fonteva
+By Jake Fabbri, Chief Marketing Officer, Fonteva

 With over two decades of experience marketing association technology, Fonteva CMO Jake Fabbri has developed a deep understanding of the unique needs of associations and the challenges technology can solve.
 Jake’s marketing expertise has been honed by demonstrated excellence in the areas of lead generation, content marketing, marketing automation, and events.